chrisdev12/Flutter_mobileStorage/README.md

 ### FormsValidate

-Bloc and WidgetInheritance were used to formsValidation.
+Bloc and WidgetInheritance were used to formsValidation in logged page. || FormWidget with his KeyReference was implemented in the product name/price form validation.
+Both are optimial ways to provide form validation, but the second is easier and faster.